-With the assistance of remarkable minister Yi Yin, Tang overthrew the Xia Dynasty (2070 BC — 1600 BC) through war, as the first person that rebelled a king and replaced a huge empire by force in Chinese history.
+With the assistance of remarkable minister Yi Yin, Tang overthrew the Xia Dynasty (2070 BC — 1600 BC) through war, as the first person that rebelled against a king and replaced a huge empire by force in Chinese history.

 Their excellent diplomatic strategies and military skills not only brought a brand new dynasty but also indicated that nothing is permanent, which is an important ideology in Chinese culture.

 Noble Lord Tang and His Expanding Tribe

 A noble named Xie contributed significantly assisting Yu the Great to defeat the huge flood.

 After everything had settled, Yu the Great established Xia Dynasty and subinfeuded a state named Shang to Xie.

 Centuries later, the current King Jie of the Xia Dynasty was a luxurious tyrant, who gradually lost loyalty and support from many of his vassal states.

 Tang, on the contrary, was quite respectful and ambitious.
-He migrated his capital city, encouraged agriculture and economy, and implemented a series of good policies to recruit talented people to serve in his state.
+He migrated capital city, encouraged agriculture and economy, and implemented a series of good policies to recruit talented people to serve in his state.

-Meanwhile, he married a highborn girl from another strong tribe named Youshen and built a solid alliance since after.
+Meanwhile, he married a highborn girl from another strong tribe named Youshen and built a solid alliance with them.